coscoaj1/nasa-api-project/README.md

 * Option to toggle between dark and light mode.
 * Like/unlike button.
 * Spinning NASA logo for the loading state.

+## Room for improvement
+* Add a date picker to choose the start date
+* Add a button to share/tweet the photo.